Nuand/bladeRF/hdl/fpga/platforms/common/bladerf/software/README.md

   - You should see a project labeled `bladeRF_nios_bsp` checked in the *Projects* pane.
   - Click Finish

-- Import the bladeRF_nios projects:
+- Import the bladeRF_nios project:
   - Repeat the previous import steps again, but this time select the software directory for the target platform.
 For example:
     - `hdl/fpga/platforms/bladerf-micro/software` for bladeRF-micro
     - `hdl/fpga/platforms/bladerf/software` for bladeRF
+  - You should see a project labeled `bladeRF_nios` checked in the *Projects* pane.
+  - Click Finish

 - You should now have both projects in your Eclipse workspace.
 If the C/C++ indexer reports syntax issues due to unknown macro definitions or types, click *Project* -> *C/C++ Index* -> *Rebuild*.
   - This doesn't always work and you may have to manually add linked source directories: